Greginkansas/-openhab-openhab1wiki/Novelan-Heat-Pump-Binding.md

 For installation of the binding, please see Wiki page [[Bindings]].

-This Binding was created for Novelan Heatpump.
-Novelan is identical in construction to Luxtronic (Alpha Innotec) and Buderus Logamatic.
-So this bundle can be used with Loxtronic, too.
+This Binding was created for the Novelan Heatpump.
+Since the Novelan control unit is identical in construction to Luxtronic (Alpha Innotec) and Buderus Logamatic, this bundle can be used with all three of them

 ## Disclaimer